 Air (PSI or Bar)

-The shallower you are, the fewer molecules of air (less dense) you breathe with each breath, the amount of air consumed in PSI/Bar will decrease ÷
+The shallower you are, the fewer molecules of air (less dense) you breathe with each breath, and the amount of air consumed in PSI/Bar will decrease ÷

 The deeper you go, the more molecules of air (more dense) you breathe with each breath; the amount of air consumed in PSI/Bar will increase ×.

 More PSI/Bar ×, Less PSI/Bar ÷

 This is THE most critical step and where the most errors occur.
 Think it through first.

 STOP, BREATHE, THINK, ACT